There can be no society without poetry, but society can never be realized as poetry…. Sometimes the two terms seek to break apart. They cannot.

 I work by asking how any act, from a poem’s aesthetic decisions to a transaction like publication, can be an instance of what else the world can be.
 I am not a neutral actor in any of this, but a witness and participant in the possible.

-After the release of my last book of poems, Dark~Sky Society, I understood in a new way the limits of work that’s simply a witness to violence, that it could also participate differently in our violent society.
-I could see, like any gardener, that whatever I would grow thus needed to include attention to the
+After the release of my last book of poems, Dark~Sky Society, I understood in a new way the limits of art that’s simply a witness to violence, that it could also participate differently in our violent society.
+Like any gardener, I could see that whatever I would grow thus needed to include attention to the

 S O c I a L